 No. But it makes for a good headline, and it lets everyone off the hook.

-1. The one you don’t control is that there may be something going on with a donor’s personal financial situation that has changed.
+1. The one explanation for why a donor is giving less that you have no control over is when there’s something going on with a donor’s personal financial situation that has changed.
 Perhaps they experienced a job loss or a financial loss.
+Otherwise…

 2. You aren’t asking, or you aren’t asking enough.